djberg96/oracle-model-generator/README.md

 )
 ```

-The omg library will generate this:
+The dmg library will generate this:

 ```ruby
 class Location < ActiveRecord::Base